comicfans/comicfans.github.io/_posts/2023-07-27-debugging-nasty-thread-bug.md

 I slowly got the idea on how gthread emulate pthread under windows.

-gthread mimic pthread with minor naming change, It compile to exactly same pthread stubs under linux, Their Windows implementation is based on Vista API, for windows XP, they first emulate the Vista API, then use the Vista based implementation.
+gthread mimic pthread with minor naming change, It compile to exactly same pthread stubs under linux, on Windows >= Vista, it's implementation is to emulate pthread with Vista API, on windows XP, they first emulate the Vista API, then use the Vista based implementation.

 Let's paste some code, the wait part:
 ```C